Jakes Off Road Triathlon, Saturday, April 27, 2019!

-Yes, it’s the world’s oldest off-road triathlon, in addition to being the most charming off-road triathlon.
-And it happens next on Saturday, April 28, 2018!
-It’s a 300-meter ocean swim, a 25K off–and-on road back-country mountain bike and a 7K trail run.
-Athletes of all types are welcome.
-Here, one participant tells it as it is—and what you can expect when you do Jakes Off-Road Tri.
+Yes, it’s the world’s oldest off-road triathlon, in addition to being the world’s most charming off-road triathlon (Run past the cows!
+Carry your bike up Big Round) And it happens every year, last Saturday of April.
+That means Saturday, April 27, 2019!
+Start training now for the 300-meter ocean swim, 25K off–and-on road back-country mountain bike and 7K trail run.
+You’ll be there with athletes of all types.
+And we promise, you’ll love every minute of it!
+Here, one of our return tri-athletes tells it as it is—and what you can expect when you do Jakes Off-Road Tri.

 wim, Bike, Run – that’s the Triathlon formula.
 But Jakes Off-Road Triathlon doesn’t stick to formulas, any more than its home does, the bohemia-in-the-bush known as Treasure Beach.